M0BILETASKFORCE/BYI/README.md

 # BYI

-🂱 🃜 🃚 🃖 🃁 🂭 🂺

-BEFORE YOU INTERACT WITH ME, DO NOT INTERACTS

-˖ ࣪⊹ ִ┈┈┈┈ ♰ ┈┈┈┈ ⊹ ִֶָ𓂅

-BYI

-˖ ࣪⊹ ִ┈┈┈┈ ♰ ┈┈┈┈ ⊹ ִֶָ𓂅
+┄ ─ 𐎟 ┄ ─ ┄─┄─┄─┄─┄ ─ ┄ 𐎟 ─

+BY ORDER OF THE OVERSEER COUNCIL The following file describes a CLASS VIII Cognitohazard, And is a level 5/3000 Classified.
+Unauthorized access is forbidden.

+╰┈➤ THE SCP FOUNDATION.

+┄ ─ 𐎟 ┄ ─ ┄─┄─┄─┄─┄ ─ ┄ 𐎟 ─

+Authenticating . . . . . .

+. . .

+. . .

+Welcome, Overseer! [ 05-3 ]

+Please enter your personal PIN To commence the classified data retrevial.

+Loading File. . .

+. . .

+. . .

+. . .

+Authorization Granted, Welcome Overseer.

+┄ ─ 𐎟 ┄ ─ ┄─┄─┄─┄─┄ ─ ┄ 𐎟 ─

+L O G - 3 4 5 .
+DATE : MAY 20TH, 2025.

+. .
+BYI / DNI . .

-Before you interact with me, I do have an anxiety disorder.
-Meaning i cannot start conversations alot.
+Before interacting with me, Keep in mind i have Generalized Anxiety Disorder.
+Meaning i cannot start conversations normally.

-I do allow cuddles or people to sit with me, Just please do not cover me due to a general annoyance to covering.
-It is my boundary, Please respect it.
+I do however, Allow cuddles.
+Or people to sit with me.
+Though i do get annoyed when someone covers me.
+It is apart of my boundaries.

-When i get comfy with people, I tend to be very very talkative and annoying.
-If it gets to much for you, Pleaase tell me.
-Otherwise i will not know.
+When i get comfy with someone, I tend to be very talkative and annoying.
+If it gets too much, Please tell me to tone it down !
+Otherwise i will not know at all.

+I am not a confrontational person, And i am not willing to have another relationship due to the fact ive had bad relationships in the past !

-I tend to be very silent towards people.
+I tend to be very silent at first !

-˖ ࣪⊹ ִ┈┈┈┈ ♰ ┈┈┈┈ ⊹ ִֶָ𓂅

-DNI
+. .
+DNI . .

-˖ ࣪⊹ ִ┈┈┈┈ ♰ ┈┈┈┈ ⊹ ִֶָ𓂅
+FANDOMS

 Hazbin Hotel

 Helluva Boss

-Rupauls drag race fans ( iwec )

-Dandys world
+Dandys World

-MHA

-JJK ( Iwecuf )

-Tcoaal
+JJK [ Thin Ice ]

+TCOAAL

 Genshin Impact